 Remote Assistance vs Remote Desktop

 - Control authority level: Windows Remote Assistance gives partial control of the host computer for instant technical support.
 Remote Desktop enables you to take full control of the host computer.

 - Visibility of the host computer screen: When the remote computer is controlled using Remote Desktop, the remote computer will be in a locked status and the people sitting in front of the remote PC can't see what is happening to the computer.
 And if the remote connection is established via Remote Assistance, both the remote computer and the local computer can share the same screen.

 - Network environment: To use Remote Desktop, both computers should be in the same network (LAN); if not, you need to use a VPN or forward ports on your router.
 And Remote Assistance can establish a remote connection between two computers under different networks without doing extra operations.

 - Supported operating system: To connect to a computer via Remote Desktop, the computer that will be controlled should be running Windows Professional Edition or higher edition; otherwise, you'll unable to connect to the remote host computer.
 While Remote Assistance is still available even though the host computer is running Home Edition.

 How to use Remote Assistance and Remote Desktop

-After reading the content about Remote Assistance VS Remote Desktop, you should realize which one to choose in different situations.
-In the next text, you can see the detailed guides on how to use Remote Assistance to offer technical assistance and use RDP to control another computer.
+After reading the content about Remote Assistance vs Remote Desktop, you should realize which one to choose in different situations.
+In the next text, you can see detailed guides on how to use Remote Assistance to offer technical assistance and use Rremote Desktop to control another computer.

 Here take using Remote Assistance in Windows 10 computer as an example.

 Step 1.
 On the host computer, hold "Windows" and"R" simultaneously to open Run box, type” sysdm.cpl” and click "OK" to access System Properties.

 Step 2.
 Go to "Remote" tab, and check “Allow Remote Assistance connections to this computer” under "Remote Assistance".